How To Use High Contrast in Windows 11

 • Additional background graphics in Office applications

 Program icons and colors, images in the gallery/web browser, and similar visual items are not affected by high contrast mode and remain unchanged.
+This is different from dark mode or invert colors, which can change the appearance of images.

 Related links